cavemangraham/seangraham.io/content/resources.md

 +++
 ### Stuff I Love On The Web

-[Astronaut.io](http://astronaut.io/#) - This website finds previously unseen youtube videos for you to watch.
+[Astronaut.io](http://astronaut.io/#) - This website plays short clips youtube videos for you to watch that have no previous views.
 Very interesting to see what pops up.
 Reminds me of "Interdimensional Cable"

 [Hackernews](https://news.ycombinator.com/news) - best tech news on the net